ror-community/ror-site/content/blog/2020-11-11-who-is-the-ror-community.md

 {{< figure src="/img/ror-community-orgtypes.png" >}}

-ROR also coordinates coordinating smaller working groups in specific domains, one focused on publisher adoption and the other focused on curation.
+ROR also coordinates smaller working groups in specific domains, one focused on publisher adoption and the other focused on curation.
 Some members of these groups also participate in the activities of the broader advisory group.

 [ROR Supporters](https://ror.org/supporters/) are community members who have invested financially in ROR and/or signed on to a [public statement of support for ROR](https://ror.org/supporters/#ror-signatories).